May 6, 2024

 It’s important to think thoroughly about what structure makes sense for your business, both to aid your planning and to paint a clearer picture for investors.
 Spend some time describing what your company will look like in this section of the business plan.

-Step four: Financial planning
+Step Four: Financial Planning

 It’s all well and good to have a strong sense of your company vision, and what you’ll offer potential customers.
 Next, you’ll want to describe how you’ll reach them, and how you expect to turn a profit.